amgookool/groupD_project/README.md

    1. The system should be designed for a maximum power consumption of 100mA at any point in time.

    1. The system should be able to produce a precise measurement of the pulse rate using an accuracy of ± 5%.

+## Logs
+[17/11/2022]

+- Started Repository for Project
+- Created Components folder containing the The Measurement and Reporting Modules
+   - The Measurement module contains the code to interface with the LED driving circuit and I2C connection for the ADS11155.
+   - The reporting module contains the code to interface with the UART and Flash storage.
+   - The main module contains the code for utilizing functions created in the reporting and measurement modules for integrating these functions for the operation of the system.

+[18/11/2022]
+- Used the "uart_events" example for testing the functionality of the uart drivers.
+- Added custom code for project specific UART functionality